- Describe techniques for reading for editing

 - Instead of starting at the beginning of your page, start with the very last sentence and read that on its own, then read each sentence individually, working back towards the beginning, a sentence at a time.

 - This will stop you sliding over the words and help you see if you have complete sentences or fragments and run-on sentences.
 It will also help you see if you have pronouns (like it or this) that do not have full meaning because they are too far from their corresponding noun.

 - Check for consistency and accuracy

-- Check through all the verbs to make sure tenses are consistent (all match in time sequence)
+- Check through all the verbs to make sure tenses are consistent and that they all match in time sequence.

-- Ask who?/what? for each verb to make sure singular/plural subjects match with verbs.
-Check every sentence has a full stop (for example, did you notice that the line above this one needed a full stop at the end?).
+- Ask who? or what? for each verb to make sure singular/plural subjects match with verbs.
+Check every sentence has a full stop.

 - Some bits of your writing need to be double-checked, such as the accuracy of statistics, dates, page references, or quotations you have copied, to make sure that the evidence you have selected is absolutely correct.
-This may mean re-reading sections of your sources again.
+This may mean re-reading sections of your sources.

 - Read for formality

 - Look through your writing for symptoms that your text is not formal enough.
 You can do this easily using the Find and Replace tool in Microsoft Word and searching for apostrophes in words like it’s, they’re, you’re, can’t.
 These contractions typically need to be replaced by the full words to be formal enough for an academic essay or report.